benjamins1995/benjamins1995/README.md

 ## 📖 About me

 - 💻 I'm a full-stack developer
-- 🌐 I make apps for Web browsers
+- 🌐 I make apps for Web browsers (react, angular)
-- 📱 I make apps for Android
+- 📱 I make apps for Android and Apple
 - 🎓 I'm a Software engineer
 - 🛠️ I’m currently working as full-stack programmer in **[TSG](https://www.tsgitsystems.com)**
 - 🔭 **I am always looking for new and exciting opportunities**